msfninja/wcs/README.md

 ## Installing required modules

 Some modules do not come preinstalled with Node.js (of which I noticed are the `ip` and `uuid` modules).
-You can install all modules that the server uses by running the `setup.bat` file in the root directory of the project.
-The `setup.bat` file will also install `nodemon`, a handy tool that automates the process of manually restarting the server upon file changes.
+You can install all modules that the server uses by running the `setup.cmd` file in the root directory of the project.
+The `setup.cmd` file will also install `nodemon`, a handy tool that automates the process of manually restarting the server upon file changes.
+It will also install `sass`, the style sheets that WCS uses.
+You technically don't need Sass on your machine if you don't plan on modifying the `server\client\sass\stylesheet.scss` file to you preferences.
+Otherwise you can find instructions on compiling the SCSS code into native CSS code at the end of this readme file.

 ## Cloning the repository